ktravula – a travelogue!

 Guessing as can only be possible now from such a considerable time distance from those times, I can only try to picture what the scene must have been like: Christian students writing in campus magazines flaming articles to condemn the Moslems obvious intolerance, and vowing to defend the cross (both literally and figuratively) from vandalism, and the Moslems rallying after the champion of their cause in order to have their way – which they did in the end.
 Well, not totally.
 A compromise was reached and another plinth was erected close to the controversial cross.
 This time, it bore the crescent and the star, and it stood within considerable sight of the mosque, the chapel and the old cross.
 To “block out” the sight of the cross from the mosque, a large crate of concrete was also erected between the contumacious symbol and the Islamic praying grounds.
 All those buildings are still there today including the crate of concrete, and, to quote Soyinka on the matter “no earthquake has (yet) been reported within those holy grounds.”
 There are many more layers to the issue, of course, one of which was that that particular fight polarized the University and ruined old alliances, even within groups of people who believed in neither religion.
 Such was the level of intolerance that even pacifist on campus started gearing up to fight on one side or the other.
 The Cross and the Crescent in their heat of the passion contest for the hallowed right to – even if only symbolically – exist simply forgot about all the others and were ready to turn all hell loose if their point of view wasn’t respected.

-Luckily, the academia survived it, and all has remained calm ever since.
+Luckily, academia survived it – as much as it could – and all has remained calm ever since.
 Walking through the religious grounds a few weeks ago in company of a (Nigerian) visiting medical researcher from Connecticut, I took these pictures and took time to narrate the story which she, and many people I’ve told afterwards, hasn’t heard before.
 I promised to blog about it but didn’t make the time to do so until now, and what a time it is.
 The United States – or at least its airwaves – has become if not multiply polarized because of the testy decision to site a mosque a few blocks away from the old site of the World Trade Centre where in 2001 some fatalistic zealots had committed one of the world’s horrible crimes in the name of religion.
 On the face of it, it is insensitive, but a little paring will reveal it as only a testing of the true values of the country.
 Fifty years from now, I believe it would probably have become just another one of those moments in the development of a just and tolerant nation.
 But for now, let us watch but with our emotions in check, especially for the sake of those who have neither interest nor investment in the matter.
 I have heard families of victims of the World Trade Centre bombings say that the mosque is a fitting tribute.
 I’ve also heard from other families who say it is an insult.
 Nobody has heard from the dead, or from those who might still die if the intolerance is allowed to blur a simple distinction between a place of private worship by moderate and law abiding citizens and a shrine to terrorism sponsored by a faceless terrorist group in the caves of Helmand (where US forces shoot to kill every day).
 I heard that a Fox news commenter has also vowed to start a gay bar close to the mosque “to cater for the needs of Moslem men.”
 See?
 Freedom.
-Or maybe not.

-Maybe there is, or maybe there isn’t, a lesson for the divided American opinions in this, and in the paraphrased words of a writer: “Tolerance doesn’t proclaim itself or weave itself into conditions.
+Maybe there is, or maybe there isn’t, a lesson for the divided American opinions in this Nigerian example, and in the paraphrased words of a writer: “Tolerance doesn’t proclaim itself or weave itself into conditions.
 It’s in itself evident.”
 Or maybe the answers are not really in religion, or sentiments, but in the constitution (which itself is just common sense); or in the examination of our own individual prejudices, and a sometimes thorough delineation of who the enemy really is.
 To me, this case appears as such a little test of the enduring values of the society that is America.
 But of course it is also just a local matter between the owner of the parcel of land, and the owners of the proposed mosque.
 Nothing to kill ourselves over.
-It has no bearing on the next direction of the bigger cosmos in which we are all just a very little part: Jews, Hindus, Christians, Atheists, Moslems, Sikhs, pagans and all whoever else!
+It has no bearing on the next direction of the cosmos in which we are all just a very little part: Jews, Hindus, Christians, Atheists, Moslems, Sikhs, pagans and all whoever else!

 The End of the World